 You've followed a tutorial or two and created an HTML5 game — that's great!
 This article covers all you need to know about the ways in which you can distribute your newly created game into the wild.
 This includes hosting it yourself online, submitting it to open marketplaces, and submitting it to closed ones like Google Play or the iOS App Store.

-Building games with HTML5 gives you extra advantages.
+Building games with HTML5 gives you extra advantages, such as:

-The technology itself is multiplatform, so you can write the code once and target multiple devices — from low-end smartphones or tablets, through laptops and desktop computers, to smart TVs, watches or even a fridge if it can handle a modern enough browser.
+The technology itself is multiplatform, so you can write the code once and target multiple devices.
+This can range from low-end smartphones or tablets, through laptops and desktop computers, to smart TVs, watches or even a fridge if it can handle a modern enough browser.

 You don't have to wait several days to have your game's code updated.
-If your user finds a bug you can quickly fix it, update the code and refresh the game on your server to provide players with the updated code almost instantly.
+If your user finds a bug, you can quickly fix it, update the system and refresh the game on your server to provide players with the updated code almost instantly.

-Saying this, desktop platforms can be used for distribution quite easily with the availability of wrappers that can help you prepare native builds of your game (see Packaging games.)
+Saying this, desktop platforms can be used for distribution quite easily with the availability of wrappers that can help you prepare native builds of your game see Packaging games.
 It's also nice to provide desktop controls for your games even if you're mostly targeting mobile.
-There are players enjoying your games on any platform available and desktop is definitely one of them.
-Plus it is usually easier to build and test the game first on desktop, and then move on to debugging mobile.
+Players are enjoying your games on any platform available, and desktop is one of them.
+Plus, it is usually easier to build and test the game first on desktop, and then move on to debugging mobile.

 If you're working on a side project just for fun, then leaving the source open will benefit those who would like to learn from what you've created.
 You don't even have to worry about looking for a hosting provider as it's possible to host games on GitHub Pages.
 You'll get free hosting, version control and possible contributors if your project is interesting enough.

 As the name may suggest, publishers can handle the publishing of your game for you.
-Whether you should go that way or not depends on what your plan is for having your game distributed: do you want to send it wherever possible, or do you want to restrict its presence to those who've bought an exclusive license?
-It's up to you — consider various options, experiment and draw conslusions.
+Whether you should go that way or not depends on what your plan is for having your game distributed: Do you want to send it wherever possible, or do you want to restrict its presence to those who've bought an exclusive license?
+It's up to you.
+Consider various options, experiment and conclude.
 Publishers will be explained in more detail in the monetization article.

-There are also independent portals collecting interesting games like HTML5Games.com, MarketJS.com or Clay.io where you can send your game in and it will get some natural promotion because of the big traffic those sites attract.
+There are also independent portals collecting interesting games like HTML5Games.com, GameArter.com, MarketJS.com, GameFlare, GameDistribution.com, Poki, or CrazyGames where you can send your game in and it will get some natural promotion because of the big traffic those sites attract.
 Some of these take your files and host them on their server, whereas others only link to your website or embed your game on their site.
 Such exposure may just provide promotion for your game, or if you have adverts shown beside your game (or other money making options) it may also provide monetization.

-You can also upload and publish your game directly to different types of store, or marketplace.
+You can also upload and publish your game directly to different types of stores, or marketplaces.
 To do that you'll have to prepare and package it to a build format specific for every app ecosystem you want to target it at.
 See Marketplaces — distribution platforms for more details of what marketplace types are available.

-Let's see what the available options are in terms of the marketplaces/stores available for different platforms and operating systems.
+Let's see what the available options are regarding the marketplaces/stores available for different platforms and operating systems.

-When it comes to the mobile market there's the Apple App Store for iOS, Google Play for Android and all the rest of the competition.
-Native stores are already filled with established devs selling great games, so you really have to be talented and lucky to get noticed.
+When it comes to the mobile market, there's the Apple App Store for iOS, Google Play for Android and all the rest of the competition.
+Native stores are already filled with established devs selling great games, so you have to be talented and lucky to get noticed.

 - The iOS App Store is quite hard to get into as there are strict requirements games have to meet, and you'll have to wait a week or two to get accepted.
-Plus it's the biggest mobile store, with hundreds of thousands of apps, so it's extremely hard to stand out from the crowd.
+Plus, it's the most prominent mobile store, with hundreds of thousands of apps, so it's extremely hard to stand out from the crowd.

 - Other stores for native mobile platforms like Windows Phone or Blackberry are working hard to get a piece of the cake, and are way behind the competition.
 It can be good to submit your game there as it will be a lot easier to be noticed.